alecramsay/REmake/docs/index.md

 Regular expressions are left-to-right horizontal strings of characters.
 This language allows you define top-to-bottom vertical sequences of predicates that must all match.
-This sequence looks and feels much more like a program.
+This sequence looks and feels much more like a traditional program.

 Most predicates look like function calls, e.g., `digit()`.
 A few look more like programming language constructs, e.g., `all( ... )`.